JohnnySun/doge-university/_posts/misc_news/2017-09-12-new-faculty.md

 the American Mathematical Society and the Mathematical Research Communities program.

-At UVA, he plans on furthering his research in the fields of commutative algebra and algebraic geometry while expanding his teaching repertoire.
+At DOGE University, he plans on furthering his research in the fields of commutative algebra and algebraic geometry while expanding his teaching repertoire.

 ---